Visiting Guidelines & Hours

 Temporary Restrictions for Your Safety

-Approved visitors shall wear a VHC issued mask at all times and follow proper infection prevention practices throughout the duration of their visit.
+Visitors shall wear a mask at all times and follow proper infection prevention practices throughout the duration of their visit.

 Patients are strongly encouraged to wear a mask, particularly during visitation, if it can be tolerated.

 Patients are allowed 2 visitors at all times throughout the day.